 Fast neutrons are also effective to burn the long-lived minor actinides of radioactive waste.
 With a breeder, the amount of plutonium remains in principle constant, because the fuel is regenerated.
 But regeneration is not mandatory.
 If regeneration is abandoned, it becomes also possible to burn plutonium partially or completely.

-The only fast neutron reactor that supplied electricity at an industrial scale was the French breeder Superphenix.
+The first fast neutron reactor that supplied electricity at an industrial scale was the French breeder Superphenix.
 It was stopped in 1997 more for political than technical reasons.
 Various countries, including France, Japan and Russia are continuing research on this sector in the context of studies of fourth generation reactors.
+Russia operates in the Urals at Beloyarsk two fast reactors, BN-600 in operation since 1980 and BN-800 a powerful 883 megawatt unit commissioned in 2016.

 As waste burners, fast neutron reactors may have to compete with hybrid reactors, whose principle was proposed by the Nobel Prize Carlo Rubbia in 1993.
-These hybrid reactors, still under consideration, which have the advantage or nuclear fuel regeneration, might be dedicated to the destruction of actinides.
+These hybrid reactors, might be dedicated to the destruction of actinides.
 They would have the ability to destroy plutonium and would additionally be safe.

 Access to page in french